 - 1. At 1-year after participant recruitment opens, to assess feasibility of: recruitment, retention acceptability, with progression criteria outlined in internal pilot 1. - 2.
-At 2.5-years, to estimate the control arm 1-year variceal bleed rate, with progression criteria outlined in internal pilot 2. - 3.
+At 2.5-years, to estimate the control arm 1-year variceal bleed rate, with progression criteria outlined in internal pilot 2. [dependent on sample size recruited and the impact of COVID-19 on the trial] - 3.
 To determine additional clinical benefits of Carvedilol versus placebo for: reduction of variceal size progression, need to initiate endoscopic management of varices (endoscopic band ligation (EBL)), deterioration in liver function (assessed by MELD score and Child-Pugh grade) and all-cause mortality. - 4.
 To investigate how this is best delivered in primary care, by general practice, using qualitative approaches and GP interviews to examine barriers and enablers to implementation.

-2.2.
-Trial endpoints
+2.2.Trial endpoints